Changing your website’s frontpage

 - The index of all top-level galleries, displayed as thumbnails.
 This is the default.
 Hidden galleries are excluded.

 - A specific gallery.
-For example, you can display a portfolio gallery with a selection of your most unique shots (see below to create an impressive frontpage slideshow).
+For example, you can display a portfolio gallery with a selection of your most unique shots and videos (see below to create an impressive frontpage slideshow).

-TUTORIAL 1: displaying a full-blead background or slideshow on your frontpage
+TUTORIAL 1: displaying a full-bleed background image, video or slideshow on your frontpage

 Frontpage slideshow with multiple images and taking the text from the image titles

-- Create a new custom page under My Website / Pages.
-Uncheck the box to add the page to the menu ;
+- Create a new custom page under My Website / Pages not in menu ;

-- Leave the page content blank, and head directly to the Slideshow / Background tab ;
+- Leave the page content blank, and click the Banner / background button ;

 - Select the Background template, optionally add the text that will be displayed over the slideshow, and hit the Create button ;